waggle-sensor/summer2021/Razin/daily_blog.md

             - experimented with different "zooms" (how zoomed-in we are to areas of interest in radar scans) and different numbers of frames (optical from from just two consecutive radar images vs. five)
             - included readMe.txt with questions, thoughts
             - also working on these generations for other the data, i.e., differential reflectivity and velocity, in addition to the reflectivity data
-       - starting to transition to method of [Lucas-Kanade Optical Flow in OpenCV](https://docs.opencv.org/3.4/d4/dee/tutorial_optical_flow.html)
+       - began working with code for method of [Lucas-Kanade Optical Flow in OpenCV](https://docs.opencv.org/3.4/d4/dee/tutorial_optical_flow.html)